Example: Audio Transcription

 ]

 By following these steps, we converted audio content to text in just a few lines of code.
-Just like this app, there are plenty of production-ready apps you can reference in code just like this which you can find here.
+Just like this app, there are plenty of production-ready apps you can reference in code here.

 Using the HTTP API

-Submit a new job by sending a POST request to the /v2/push
+You can also submit a job via the API by sending a POST request to the /v2/push

 endpoint: